susam/pcface/README.md

 - [out/oldschool-vga-9x16/](out/oldschool-vga-9x16/)
 - [src/demo.html](src/demo.html)

+[GPL]: https://www.gnu.org/licenses/gpl-3.0.html

+### Source Code

-All other files in this project, excluding the ones listed in the three lists above, are available under the terms of the of the MIT License.
+All other files in this project, excluding the ones listed in the three subsections above, are available under the terms of the MIT License.
 See [LICENSE.md][L] for the complete license text.

-[L]: LICENSE.md
-[GPL]: https://www.gnu.org/licenses/gpl-3.0.html

 Support